sribongarla/My_Project/failures/service-not-reachable.md

 - Confirm container port and target port
 - Validate ALB/security group/DNS

-## Interview Explanation
-If the app is not reachable, I check the full traffic path from ingress to service to pod.
+If the app is not reachable,  check the full traffic path from ingress to service to pod.
 A common issue is selector mismatch between service and pod labels.